mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/13-if-statements.md

 > Example: Is my_value (3) smaller than a test_value (5)?
 If it is `True` that myValue is smaller than the testValue, then we will add 1 to myValue.

-We perform comparison tests with and `if-else` statement.
+We perform comparison tests with an `if` statement.

-We have already seen similar behaviors in events like `on_on_overlap`. **If** the two sprites were overlapping and not ghosts, then the code for the event will run (for example, the score might increase).
+We have already seen similar behaviors in events like `on_overlap()`. **If** the two sprites were overlapping and not ghosts, then the code for the event will run (for example, the score might increase).

 `if` statements allow us to program a behavior based on the state of the game.

-## Concept: `if-else` Statement
+## Concept: `if` Statements

-`if-else` statements perform a test, and if the test evaluates to true, then it will run code that is given.
+`if` statements perform a test, and if the test evaluates to true, then it will run code that is given.
 Some further examples are:

 * if the score is greater than 10, then give additional countdown time
 * if the player has 0 lives left, then game over

 These are what are known as comparisons because they compare the value of two things.

-To use an `if-else` statement, we must fill it with a comparison test.
+To use an `if` statement, we must fill it with a comparison test.
 If the test is true the code in the block will run.
 Below is a comparison to see if high score is greater than 5.

 ```python
 if info.score() > 5: